 - Be authorized to apply LOTO on ATA.

 - Have successfully completed a

-lockout review" if applicable) within past 12 months
+Course 157PRA within the past 12 months

 - Be knowledgeable and qualified to de-energize the equipment